inaccel/material/docs/get-started/index.md

 (encryption/decryption) capabilities enable secure storage of your FPGA binaries to local and remote repositories with fine-grained access control policies.
-Moreover, the supplied metadata in each artifact simplify the process of maintaining snapshot/release artifacts, allowing continous integration and delivery of your accelerated solutions through tailor made development pipelines.
+Moreover, the supplied metadata in each artifact simplify the process of maintaining snapshot/release artifacts, allowing continuous integration and delivery of your accelerated solutions through tailor made development pipelines.
 Now the evaluation and benchmarking of accelerators of different target vendors or versions is rendered trivial.